New Hires: Legal Requirements for Hiring Your First Employee

-Here are a few things to think about before hiring your first employee:
+Here are a few things for business owners to think about before hiring their first employee:

 Paperwork and Prep

 Before you hire anyone, you'll need an Employer Identification Number (EIN) in order to report taxes to the IRS and state agencies.
 You'll also be required to:

 Report how much you've paid in wages and withheld in payroll taxes by filing a W-2 form

 Make sure your office space is ready with necessary accommodations for employees with disabilities and a required posting of legal rights for employees

 The biggest legal concern during your candidate search is discrimination.
 Make sure your ads aren't targeted to or biased against candidates based on race, color, religion, sexual orientation, gender identity, or national origin.
 And know that you can't screen candidates based on those criteria either.